 Plastic Injection Molding with D&M Plastics

-D&M Plastics has significant experience with plastic injection molding.
-We operate an ISO class 8/Class 100,000 clean room for use with relevant medical applications and hold ISO 9001 and ISO 13485 certifications to ensure consistent quality with all products we manufacture.
+D&M Plastics has been manufacturing plastic injection molded parts for five decades.
+We have an ISO class 8/Class 100,000 clean room for use with relevant medical applications and hold ISO 9001 and ISO 13485 certifications to ensure consistent quality with all products we manufacture.

 We currently serve clients in a variety of industries, such as: